caasi/padnews-cli/README.md

 padnews-cli
 ===========

-A cli client for padnews
+A cli client for padnews.

+Please check [padnews-web](https://github.com/g0v/padnews-web) for more information.

 Usage
 -----